Job Overview¶

 Detail Panels¶

-There are four editable sections under the details tab.
+There are four sections under the details tab.

-Clicking on the edit button on each of these sections will make them live to edit.
+Clicking on the edit button on the editable sections will make them live to edit.

 The information that is editable here is the same information that is available when working with jobs in the job list.